 OKAY,

 I'm not sure about you, but I have a serious obsession with hurricane vases.
 There are so many possibilities for decor when you own these vases, but the problem is they are SO expensive.
 I was contemplating using these for the centerpieces of my wedding back in August, but even finding them thrift they were running $8-$10 bucks each... not that bad until you consider needing them for 25 tables.
 No, thanks.
-So, for
+So, for under $2 each, you can make your own!
+And don't worry about going out to buy expensive fillers for them... just use what you have around your house.

 I used sea shells I collected over time, sand from a craft project, and dried bouquet filler.
 I wanted to do a fall or Christmas theme, but